Contents of this chapter:

 The recipient is the so-called class name of the main window of another program running on the same computer.
 Sending a message to a program running on a remote computer is not possible with this command.

 For programmers: This command sends a string to the module "CL" (=command line interpreter inside the receiving application), the command-ID is "EC" (execute command, don't send a response).
+Under windows (any version), the 'transport vehicle' is the WM_COPYDATA message.

 - Since version 2.7, it is possible to send messages between two instances of SpecLab running on the same PC.
 Use recipient "SpecLab1" for the first instance, and "SpecLab2" for the second instance, etc. The old class name "TSpectrumLab" remains for backward compatibility, but it only works for the first instance.